-f directed to Spence-Chapin, its emp loyees, representatives or agents: Linda Alexandre, Chief Program Offi Spence-Chapin Services to Families : 410 East 92nd Street New York, NY 10128 f directed to the Adoptive Parent(s) VANCES.
-Spence-Chapin has provided to the Adoptive Parent(s) cy and procedures as set forth in Attachment B to this Agreement, and s receipt of same.
-THIS ADOPTION AGREEMENT is her reby AGREED to by and between each of the undersigned parties.
-SIGNATURES Adoptive Parent Date
+If directed to Spence-Chapin, its employees, representatives or agents:

+Lauren Jiang, Chief Program Officer Spence-Chapin Services to Families and Children 120 East 16th Street, 11th Floor New York, NY 10003

+If directed to the Adoptive Parent(s):

+21. COMPLAINTS AND GRIEVANCES.
+Spence-Chapin has provided to the Adoptive Parent(s) information about its complaint policy and procedures as set forth in Attachment B to this Agreement, and the Adoptive Parent(s) acknowledges receipt of same.

-Date
+THIS ADOPTION AGREEMENT is hereby AGREED to by and between each of the undersigned parties.

+SIGNATURES

-Date
+Adoptive Parent Date

-Adoptive Parent
+Adoptive Parent Date

 SPENCE-CHAPIN SERVICES TO FAMILIES AND CHILDREN

+By: Date